All Products

 Note

-After the command is run, you can run the echo $? command to check whether a value of 0 is returned.
-If the value of 0 is returned, initrd is regenerated as expected.
+After you run the command, you can run the echo $? command to check whether a value of 0 is returned.
+If so, initrd is regenerated as expected.
 You can also run the

 lsinitrd /boot/initramfs-$(uname -r).img | grep virtio command to check whether the virtio driver is added to the temporary file system as expected.